 - Wipe out any dirt that remains in the housing.
 Don’t let any dirt fall into the air intake.

-- Inspect the air filter so see if it can be reused.
+- Inspect the air filter to see if it can be reused.
 If you find dark spots or the filter is dry and brittle, replace it with a new filter.

-- Once the filter is completely dry, or if you are using a new foam filter, lightly saturate the filter with a foam filter oil.
+- Once the filter is completely dry, or if you are using a new foam filter, lightly saturate the filter with clean engine oil.
 You want the filter to be completely covered in oil, but you don’t want it dripping with oil.
 (Too much oil will cause smoking when oil is pulled into the engine to burn off).